 Develop Questions

-Taking a concept, like greed, and interpreting it in the context of your own personality isn’t as simple as it sounds.
+Taking a concept like greed and interpreting it in the context of your personality isn’t as simple as it sounds.
 To ensure this exercise is as effective as possible, draw up some questions that make it easier to conceptualize how certain character defects play into your past and current behaviors.
 Some examples include:

-- How is behavior affected by a certain character defect?
+- How is behavior affected by this character defect?

-- What are the consequences of a certain character defect?
+- What are the consequences of this character defect?

-- In what ways can a certain character defect affect the use of drugs or alcohol?
+- In what ways can this character defect affect the use of drugs or alcohol?

-- How can a certain character defect stand in the way of a healthy recovery?
+- How can this character defect stand in the way of a healthy recovery?

 - Have I been affected by this character defect?